Constanza

 From there, Mel didn’t let up.

 For the rest of the week, Mel’s DMs lit up Constanza’s Instagram and Snapchat.
 She’d send mirror selfies in her gym gear, asking for outfit ratings, which became their daily ritual.
-In between, there were memes, random video calls, and Snaps that always ended in a laugh.
+In between, there were memes, random Snapchat calls, and Snaps that always ended in a laugh.
 She started calling Constanza My Latte Girl and Miss Autumn, acting like their Saturday coffee date meant more to her than it did to Constanza.

 Now that Saturday had come, she hadn't heard a word from Mel.